andhikapp28/Object-Classification-with-ESPCAM-and-HCSR04/README.md

 # SONAR with HC-SR04 and Object Classification with ESP32-CAM
-Object Classification with distance sensor was originally made for our team "Embedded System" final project.
+SONAR with HC-SR04 and Object Classification with ESP32-CAM was originally made for our team "Embedded System" final project.

 ### Member
 |||